 - Other titles: Coming up for air and Nineteen Eighty-four

 Extra’s (the book)

 - Motto: none

-- Dedicated: The book is dedicated to Jamie Lynch.
-I don’t know who Jamie Lynch is.
+- Dedicated: The book isn’t dedicated to someone.

 Part two: the content